 - Leak Detection Devices: Plumbers may use electronic leak detection devices to pinpoint the location of leaks in potable water lines.
 These devices use sound or electromagnetic technology to detect the sound of water escaping from the pipe or the presence of moisture in the surrounding area.

-How Do You Repair or Replace Water Lines?
+How Does ABC Plumbing Repair or Replace Water Lines?

 After the damaged area is located, there are a few different ways we can make repairs.